 - To foster an environment of trust between people of different faith traditions, where open and respectful dialogue can take place;

-- To promote collective and co-operative action that fosters intellectual understanding and social interaction, facilitating practical application of wisdom arising from each faith group.
+- To promote collective and co-operative action that fosters intellectual understanding and social interaction, facilitating practical application of wisdom arising from each spiritual community.

 - To demonstrate that people of faith can work respectfully together

-- To be a resource for the community by:
+- To be a resource for the wider community by:

 - Responding to emergent humanitarian issues which impact on relationships between communities of Faith